Employer Sponsored Visa (Subclass 482 — Skills in Demand): Fees Breakdown for Nigerians ₦4,779,839

 - How long does Employer Sponsored Visa (Subclass 482 — Skills in Demand) processing take from Nigeria?

-- Processing time for the Employer Sponsored Visa (Subclass 482 — Skills in Demand) for Nigerian applicants is 1–4 months (median processing).
+- Processing time for the Employer Sponsored Visa (Subclass 482 — Skills in Demand) is 1–4 months (median processing).
+Apply from the Australia High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

-- What is the most important tip for Employer Sponsored Visa (Subclass 482 — Skills in Demand) applicants from Nigeria?
+- What documents do I need to apply for the Employer Sponsored Visa (Subclass 482 — Skills in Demand) from Nigeria?

 Related guides